rapiddweller/rapiddweller-benerator-ce/doc/extending_benerator.md

 * **running**: Generator construction is done and the generator is available.
 The user may use the Generator calling the generate() method.

 * **closed**: The Generator may become unavailable automatically if its value space is depleted or manually when close() has been invoked.
 The Generator may be reset to the running state again by calling reset() .
-When being closed , the generator must be in a state in which it can be safely garbage collected.
+When being closed, the generator must be in a state in which it can be safely garbage collected.

 ### Helper classes for custom Generators